If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 - Severe pain in the flank or groin

-One of the most effective ways we treat kidney larger stones is through an outpatient tubeless mini percutaneous nephrolithotomy (mini PCNL).
-This minimally invasive surgery allows us to remove kidney stones through tiny incisions and provides patients with quick recovery times—especially compared to treatments we used years ago.
+The treatment of larger kidney stones can be complicated.
+One of the most effective ways we treat kidney larger stones is through a highly specialized procedure called a tubeless mini percutaneous nephrolithotomy (mini PCNL).
+This minimally invasive surgery allows us to remove kidney stones through tiny incisions and provides patients with quicker and smoother recoveries, especially compared to treatments that were used in the past.

-For example, we saw one patient with a large kidney stone that was blocking his kidney, causing considerable back pain and nausea.
-He was concerned because he thought it would require multiple surgeries to remove the kidney stone.
+For example, we saw one patient with a large kidney stone that was blocking his kidney and causing considerable back pain and nausea.
+He was concerned because he thought it would require multiple surgeries and several days of hospitalization to remove the large kidney stones.
 However, we were able to perform a tubeless mini PCNL on him.
 He had surgery at 8:30 a.m. and was home by 1 p.m. with no pain or discomfort.

 What separates mini PCNL from a standard PCNL is that it’s performed through a smaller opening and with smaller instruments.
 As a result, patients experience: